rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 13. Logging and Monitoring - Mr Clark is tasked with implementing a comprehensive logging and monitoring strategy for his AWS environment.
 He needs to ensure that all user activities and API calls are logged for auditing purposes and that any potential security incidents are quickly identified.
 Which combination of AWS services should Mr Clark use to meet these requirements while also minimizing the overhead of managing large log volumes?
     - A) Enable AWS CloudTrail to log all API activity and integrate it with Amazon CloudWatch for real-time alerting
     - B) Use AWS CloudWatch logs for centralized log storage and configure AWS Config to monitor resource configuration changes
-    - C) Set up AWS Guard to detect security anomalies and configure Amazon S3 for storing detailed logs
+    - C) Set up AWS GuardDuty to detect security anomalies and configure Amazon S3 for storing detailed logs
     - D) Use Amazon Macie for sensitive data identification and enable AWS Shield to provide threat detection and mitigation

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: The best combination for logging user activities and API calls while also enabling quick detection of potential security incidents is to enable AWS CloudTrail to log all API activities and integrate it with Amazon CloudWatch for real-time monitoring and alerting.
 CloudTrail records API activity in an account, and CloudWatch can be used to set up alarms for specific security events such as unusual API calls or access patterns.
 CloudWatch logs and AWS Config is useful for monitoring configuration changes but doesn't cover user activity logging as effectively as CloudTrail.
-Guard and S3 is focused more on threat detection and storage, not on logging API activities or providing real-time alerts for security incidents.
+GuardDuty and S3 is focused more on threat detection and storage, not on logging API activities or providing real-time alerts for security incidents.
 Macie and Shield addresses specific data security and DDoS protection but doesn't provide a comprehensive logging and monitoring strategy for user activity.
     </details>

 14. Compliance and Risk Management - Miss Rivera is ensuring that her organization's AWS environment complies with various data protection regulations like GDPR and PCI DSS.
 She needs to generate compliance reports that reflect the status of AWS security controls and the company's adherence to regulatory requirements.
 Which AWS service should she use to streamline compliance reporting and demonstrate regulatory adherence?